 We touched on this in a previous blog, Still Using Excel for Your Proposal Cost Estimates?
 With the right tools in place, it makes it easier and faster to create quality data every time – without reinventing the wheel.
-For example, ProjStream’s BOEMax makes it easy to establish a library of rate structures, cost estimating relationships, repeatable work processes, and detailed bills of material (BOMs) proposal teams can reuse as needed.
+For example, ProjStream’s BOEMax bidding software makes it easy to establish a library of rate structures, cost estimating relationships, repeatable work processes, and detailed bills of material (BOMs) proposal teams can reuse as needed.
 You can continually update and enhance your proposal data library using actual cost and current project performance data.
 The result?
 Your proposal teams have relevant fact-based data with historical BOE details to create credible proposals and management can establish target profit margins with confidence.

-Standardizing on a common set of BOE and earned value management (EVM) tools can also help you create more effective training.
+Standardizing on a common set of basis of estimate and earned value management (EVM) tools can also help you create more effective training.
 A person already trained on the toolsets can easily move between projects; they just need to learn the nuances of each project.
 Consider combining process and workflow training using the toolsets.
 When you engage project personnel and show them how to use the toolsets do their project control tasks faster or easier while increasing the quality of data, they quickly learn to embrace preferred project control practices and take ownership in the process.

 Create a common foundation for project control data and artifacts.